 “Working with plant color is one of the easiest and most accessible ways of connecting with the cycle of our ecologies and applying that knowledge directly to your design practice – you can begin with the wayward white wool sweater in the back of your closet that you haven’t worn and the leftover by-products of your favorite meal before they hit the compost pile.”

-Here is a fantastic Onion Skin Dye tutorial from All Natural Dyeing – click here.
+Here is a fantastic onion skin dye tutorial from The Herbeevore.
 Onion skins really only need to be boiled to be used as a natural dye.
 Please pay special to her caution about adding fibers to boiling water!!

 You’re not limited to fibers with these natural dye experiments, FYI.
-Here’s how we used onion skins to make one of our favorite natural dye colors for Easter eggs – click here.
+Here’s how we used onion skins to make one of our favorite natural dye colors for Easter eggs.

 She can help you learn how to ensure that your natural dyes are colorfast and versatile.
 That’s one of the neat things about the book – all the different kinds of projects!

 Finding a good green dye can be tricky, even for the experienced natural dyer.
-If you have spinach leaves on hand, though, give this tutorial a try from Janet at Timber Creek Farm – click here.
+If you have spinach leaves on hand, though, give this tutorial using spinach to naturally dye wool from Janet at Timber Creek Farm.

 How to Make Avocado Pit Vegetable Dye